changchuntzu0618/pepper_ros_idiap/Readme.md

 ## Description
 #### [rasa_resonse.py](./scripts/rasa_response.py)

+The code covers the section responsible for interfacing with Rasa, the conversational system utilized in this project.
+It transmits the recognized user utterance and emotion to Rasa, retrieves the response, and then sends out that response.

 #### [fer.py](./scripts/fer.py)

 The code includes a facial emotion recognition module that creates an emotion buffer, updating it every 0.1 seconds to store user emotions.
 Additionally, it functions as a service node, offering the most frequent user emotion during both user and Pepper's speaking periods.